albertarielw/MiniOS/notes/v2_notes.md

 push p2
 push p1
 call B
-mov ecx, eax

 ; Rest of A’s Code

-we also need to save value of esp
+the processor will start executing B -> need to set up stack frame for B -> this is done by moving the value of ESP (on top op stack) to EBP so it points to the new starting memory of the new stack frame -> but we need to save the old value of EBP so push EBP to the stack first

 B:
 push ebp